'In Hoffa's Shadow' Uncovers An Author's Family Ties To A Mafia Mystery

 GOLDSMITH: Thank you very much.

-GROSS: Jack Goldsmith spoke with FRESH AIR's Dave Davies.
-Goldsmith's new book is called "In Hoffa's Shadow: A Stepfather, A Disappearance In Detroit, And My Search For The Truth."
+DAVIES: Jack Goldsmith's book is "In Hoffa's Shadow: A Stepfather, A Disappearance In Detroit, And My Search For The Truth."
+Coming up, film critic Justin Chang reviews "Little Women," directed by Greta Gerwig.
+This is FRESH AIR.

-Tomorrow on FRESH AIR, my guest will be Conan O'Brien.
-In addition to his TBS late night show, he has a podcast which is about to start its second season.
-We'll talk about making changes in his career, trying new things and how, for much of his life, he's been driven by anxiety.
-I hope you'll join us.

-GROSS: FRESH AIR's executive producer is Danny Miller.
-Our interviews and reviews are produced and edited by Amy Salit, Phyllis Myers, Sam Briger, Lauren Krenzel, Ann Marie Baldonado, Therese Madden, Mooj Zadie, Thea Chaloner, Seth Kelley and Joel Wolfram.
-I'm Terry Gross.